Viza74/c64helperscriptsforaseprite/readme.md

 ![](exportkoala_sshot.png)

 ### Save as
 The filename to save the koala/prg file, without extension.
-By default it is the same as the currently open asperite file name, but you can be modified by hand.
+By default it is the same as the currently open asperite file name, but you can be modify by hand.
 Unfortunately it seems that there are no file picker accessible from the scripts yet. :(
 ### BG Color
-Which color to use as the background color.
+Which color index to use as the background color?
 ### Koala/PRG radio buttons
-Choose the file format.
+Choose the file format:
-* Koala will export the image as pure data .kla file, starting at the memory adress 0x6000
+* Koala will export the image as pure data .kla file, starting at the memory address 0x6000
-* PRG will use the file "koalaview.prg" in the scripts directory, and appends the koala binar to that.
+* PRG will use the file "koalaview.prg" in the scripts directory, and appends the koala binary to that.
 The program is runnable on a C64, and simply displays the appended koala image.